cloudnativer/kube-install/docs/operation0.7.md

 ```

 Notice: Please make sure that the `-ostype` flag you entered is correct, only support `rhel7`, `rhel8`, `centos7`, `centos8`, `suse15` these types of "ostype".<br>
-Notice: If you specify the `-softdir` parameter value during the installation operation, please specify the same `-softdir` parameter value during the rebuildmaster operation.
+Notice: If you specify the `-softdir` parameter value during the installation operation, please specify the same `-softdir` parameter value during the rebuildmaster operation.<br>
+In addition, you can also rebuild master through the pre written configuration file.
+Click here to <a href="docs/cfg0.7.md">see more detailed configuration file introduction</a>.<br>

 <br>